-My mother's astonishing life has been marked by prodigious talents, extraordinary adventures, and exceptional accomplishments.
+My mother's astonishing life had been marked by prodigious talents, extraordinary adventures, and exceptional accomplishments.
 Yet devastating tragedies and losses tripped her soul on her long, long journey to today, her birthday.
-This year, when Margalit Bernstein Brill...
+In 2010, when Margalit Bernstein Brill...
 Chipkin...
-Balin would have turned 99, it is instead the day of her funeral.
+Balin would have turned 99, it was instead the day of her funeral.

-Three years ago, on May 14, 2007, feeling both burdened and inspired by the ghosts of my mother's then 96 years, I wrote her a letter and published it here.
+Three years earlier, on May 14, 2007, feeling both burdened and inspired by the ghosts of my mother's then 96 years, I wrote her a letter and published it here.
 I shared what I had learned from her life and from mine — chiefly, about the spiritual and material values of tradition, community, courage, and failure.
-Today, at the funeral, my oldest childhood friend (our mothers were closest friends) and another dear friend since high school (our families' connection dates to the young days of our mothers) are reading for me this letter.
-And what has become a hesped [Hebrew: eulogy], I am republishing here one last time.
-(Read the eulogy in Hebrew here [pdf].)
+I asked my oldest childhood friend (our mothers were closest friends) and another dear friend since high school (our families' connection dates to the young days of our mothers) to read for me this letter at her funeral.
+And what has become a hesped [Hebrew: eulogy], I am republishing.

 Dear eema, mommy, ma, mother,